Last Updated on

 The number of sales you generate from selling prints will come from the amount of time you spend on marketing your art.

-You have to learn how to market your art and drive traffic to your POD site where people can make a purchase.
+You have to learn how to market your art and drive traffic to your print on demand site where people can make a purchase.

 Visit Sell Art Online Startup Plan to learn how to build a solid foundation for your art business.